State of Alaska > DOLWD > Unemployment Insurance Appeals

-The hearing officer works for the Department of Labor and Workforce Development (DOL).
+The appeals officer works for the Department of Labor and Workforce Development (DOL).
 Does it do any good to have the hearing?

-Although the hearing officers are employed by DOL, they are independent from the offices that issue the determinations and they are required by law to provide fair hearings.
-All hearings are tape-recorded.
-The tapes ensure that an accurate record is kept for possible review at a higher level.
+Although the appeals officers are employed by DOL, they are independent from the offices that issue the determinations and they are required by law to provide fair hearings.
+All hearings are recorded.
+The recordings ensure that an accurate record is kept for possible review at a higher level.
 Historically, the odds of the appellant prevailing in the hearing are significant.
 Approximately 30 percent of all appeals result in a decision favorable to the appellant. ^back to top

 What if I canít afford an attorney or other legal representation?

-The hearing officer is charged with the task of ensuring that your rights are protected.
-The hearing officer will aid you throughout the hearing, provided you ask for help or you have otherwise shown you are confused and need assistance.
+The appeals officer is charged with the task of ensuring that your rights are protected.
+The appeals officer will aid you throughout the hearing, provided you ask for help or you have otherwise shown you are confused and need assistance.
 You may also have a friend or family member help as your representative in the hearing. ^back to top

 What evidence should I provide for the hearing?

 That will depend on the type of determination you have received.
 For example, if you have been denied because of a discharge, copies of warnings (or evidence showing the lack thereof), time sheets, payroll records, etc., might be useful.
 Also, witnesses to the final incident that led to the discharge can help support your claim.
 If the work separation was a quit, documentation such as medical reports, childcare statements, or witnesses to workplace problems are helpful.